 In addition, a lower currency value increases exports as they become more competitively priced.
 The demand for imports falls once prices rise as inflation sets in.
 These trends stabilize any current account deficit.

-A country with a current account deficit should invest the foreign capital wisely.
+A country with a current account deficit should invest the foreign capital it receives wisely.
 It should build roads and ports, and educate its workforce, to boost international trade.

-The country's leaders should create current account surplus as soon as possible.
-This means they should improve domestic productivity and the competitiveness of its local businesses.
+The country's leaders should create a current account surplus as soon as possible.
+They should improve domestic productivity and the competitiveness of its local businesses.
 It should also seek to reduce imports of basic necessities, such as oil and food, by boosting that ability at home.

-How the Current Account Deficit Is Part of the Balance of Payments
+The Current Account Deficit and the Balance of Payments

 - Current Account